 “Ok,” I choked.

-Well, since that conversation, I have not only embraced my 3ness, but the Enneagram itself.
-So what do I love about it?
+Since that conversation, I have not only embraced my 3ness, but the Enneagram itself.

-- The Enneagram helps us see our depravity.
-Yeah, I know that doesn’t sound like much fun, but it’s necessary.
-Because if I can’t see how I’m trying to save myself and bring it to God, then I miss redemption.
+Yes, I know that doesn’t sound like much fun, but it’s necessary.
+Because if we can’t see how we’re trying to save ourselves and bring it to God, then we miss redemption.
 You know why I didn’t want to be a 3?
 Because I recognized the depravity of a 3, and I didn’t want to own it (guess what-every number has depravity.
 We can’t escape it).

 So that’s why I love the Enneagram.
 If you’re interested in learning more about it, I encourage you to check out The Road Back to You, by Cron and Stabile, or The Wisdom of the Enneagram, by Riso and Hudson.
 Or check out The Enneagram Institute.